RainerBoegle/AtlasROI_Tools/README.md

 # AtlasROI_Tools
 Algorithms for using "atlasquery" a tool that comes with FSL from MATLAB.
-These tools can extract coordinates from a statistical parameteric mapping SPM results table or a NIFTI statistics file via clustering the peak activations and then calling "atlasquery" to find the brain regions for each coordinate.
+These tools can extract coordinates from a statistical parameteric mapping SPM results table or a NIFTI statistics file via clustering the peak activations, and then call "atlasquery" to find the brain regions for each coordinate.

+WARNING: THIS TOOL NEEDS A RUNNING VERSION OF FSL INSTALLED!!! check out FSL at https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation